Central research institutions

 In addition to its faculties, FAU has a number of central institutions which expand the scope of the research conducted at the University, conduct groundbreaking research or provide academic and scientific services.

 Restructure of central research institutions

-In its resolution passed on 30 September 2020, the Senate agreed the restructuring of the central research institutions at FAU.
-During a two year transition phase (2021/2022), FAU research clusters, FAU research centres and FAU competence centres will be set up.
+In its resolution passed on September 30, 2020, the Senate agreed the restructuring of the central research institutions at FAU.
+During a two year transition phase (2021/2022), FAU research clusters, FAU research centers and FAU competence centers will be set up.
 Information is available on our intranet (access using IdM log-in).

 The central institutions at FAU boost interdisciplinary collaboration in research, teaching and knowledge transfer going beyond the traditional faculty-based structure.

 Center for Research on Teaching and Learning, Innovation and Transfer (ZeLLIT)

 ZeLLIT is a central FAU institution and focuses on research on teaching and learning, innovation and transfer.
 It consists of three FAU institutes:

 - the Center for Continuing Education in University-Level Teaching (FBZHL) that focuses on university-level teaching